alindragut/web_scraper/README.md

 The architecture of this project was deliberately chosen to prioritize scalability, resilience, and maintainability.

 -   **Why Kafka?
 (Decoupling and Asynchronicity)**
-    -   **Resilience:** Kafka acts as a durable buffer between services.
+    -   Kafka acts as a durable buffer between services.
 If the `ExtractorService` crashes, the `FetcherService` can continue to produce messages without data loss.
 Once the `ExtractorService` restarts, it will resume processing from where it left off.
 This is crucial for a long-running scraping job.
-    -   **Independent Scaling:** Each service is a separate consumer group.
+    -   Each service is a separate consumer group.
 If fetching becomes a bottleneck, we can scale up the number of `fetcher` service containers without touching any other part of the system.
 The same applies to the `extractor`, `storage`, or any other service.
-    -   **Backpressure Handling:** Kafka naturally handles backpressure.
-If the `ExtractorService` is slower than the `FetcherService`, messages will simply accumulate in the `htmls_to_process` topic without overwhelming the extractor service's memory.
+    -  If the `ExtractorService` is slower than the `FetcherService` for example, messages will simply accumulate in the `htmls_to_process` topic without overwhelming the extractor service's memory.

 -   **Why a Multi-Tiered Fetching Strategy?
 (Efficiency and Capability)**
-    -   **Cost/Speed Optimization:** A simple, asynchronous `aiohttp` fetch is extremely fast and resource-efficient.
+    -   A simple, asynchronous `aiohttp` fetch that is fast and resource-efficient.
 A full browser fetch with Selenium is slow, CPU-intensive, and memory-heavy.
 By using the simple fetcher as the first line of attack, we process the vast majority of "easy" websites cheaply.
-    -   **Targeted Power:** We only use the expensive "advanced" fetcher when absolutely necessary, as determined by the `ExtractorService`.
+    -   We only use the expensive "advanced" fetcher when absolutely necessary, as determined by the `ExtractorService`.
 This targeted approach provides the power to handle complex JavaScript-driven sites without paying the performance penalty for every single URL.

--   **Why is the Extractor the "Brain"?
+-   **Why is the escalation logic in the Extractor?
 (Single Responsibility & Centralized Logic)**
     -   By moving the escalation logic from the fetcher to the extractor, we adhere to the Single Responsibility Principle.
 The fetcher's job is just to fetch; the extractor's job is to understand HTML.
     -   The `ExtractorService` is the only service that can definitively say, "This HTML is empty and contains no useful data."
 Placing the re-queueing logic here is more accurate and centralizes the complex decision-making process.

+-   **Why a Storage Service?
+(Merging data from multiple streams)**
+    -   This service's sole responsibility is to communicate with the persistent storage layer (Elasticsearch).
+It handles specific database logic like index creation and schema mapping.
+This decouples the `ExtractorService` from the implementation details of the database.
+If we decided to switch to a different database, only the `StorageService` would need to change.
+    -   This design is powerful for future enhancements.
+Its role would be to **merge** different data streams into a single company record before saving the final document.
+This makes the architecture a plug-and-play system for future data sources.

 -   **Why Elasticsearch?
-(Beyond Storage to Search)**
+(Storage to Search)**
     -   For the final goal of matching company profiles, a standard relational database is insufficient.
-Simple `LIKE` queries are slow and cannot handle the "fuzzy" nature of matching names or differently formatted phone numbers.
     -   Elasticsearch's powerful text analysis, inverted index, and relevance scoring are purpose-built for this kind of search and matching problem, providing both the speed and the capabilities required for a high match rate.

----

 ## Technology Stack